jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 I can use :ref:`functions<what is a function?>` and :ref:`conditions<test_making_a_list_w_conditions>` with `list comprehensions`_ to make a :ref:`list<lists>` with one line.
 I think of it as ``[process(item) for item in iterable if condition/NOT condition]``

-I can also do this with :ref:`dictionaries`, it is called a dict comprehension and the syntax is any mix of the following
+I can also do this with :ref:`dictionaries`, it is called a dict comprehension and the syntax is any mix of these

 .. code-block:: python